 Learn more about rosemary essential oil benefits.

-- Basil Essential Oil: Benefits and Uses for Holistic Health
+- Basil Essential Oil: Blends, Benefits, and Uses

 3. Ylang Ylang Essential Oil

 Ylang ylang is the perfect essential oil whenever you need to express gratitude to Mother Earth and the Universe as a whole.
 The essential oil comes from the flowers of the ylang ylang tree, which is known as the “Perfume Tree.”

 Its scent is intoxicating and exquisite, making it a highly precious oil sought-after by many perfumers and essential oil enthusiasts.
 Its aromatic profile is fresh, floral, sweet, slightly fruity, fragrant yet delicate.

 The emotional benefits of ylang ylang oil include relieving stress, worries, anxieties, frigidity, hypertension, palpitations and depression.
 It is also used to help balance the sacral and solar plexus chakras.

 Ylang ylang essential oil is great for meditative purposes, not just because of its aroma, but also because of its calming properties.
 It can help put you in a calmer and more relaxed state, and can even help lower your blood pressure.
 This is because it’s chemically composed of chemical compounds that have soothing effects.